ninabarzh/broomstick/content/posts/psyops.md

 By the mid-20th century, the US and its allies were codifying PSYOPs into doctrine.
 Army Field Manuals like FM 3-05.30 and FM 3-05.301 laid out planning processes, audience analysis, and message design.
 At first glance they read like bureaucratic manuals: procedures, unit roles, dissemination methods.
 [A closer look reveals](https://mwi.westpoint.edu/us-military-doctrine-treats-information-and-influence-as-the-same-thing-and-thats-a-problem/) that
-PSYOPs are not ad hoc leaflets—they are orchestrated operations grounded in intelligence, sociology, and media strategy.
+PSYOPs are not ad hoc leaflets, they are orchestrated operations grounded in intelligence, sociology, and media strategy.

 Here’s the catch: doctrine treats influence as a technical tool, not a moral one.
 The key manual, JP 3-13, embeds PSYOPs within information operations, alongside cyber, electronic warfare, and deception.
-You can’t just download JP 3-13—it’s locked behind a military login—so most people cite the older, public [FM 3-13](https://archive.org/details/fm-3-13-information-operations-2016) instead.
+You can’t just download JP 3-13, it’s locked behind a military login, so most people cite the older, public [FM 3-13](https://archive.org/details/fm-3-13-information-operations-2016) instead.
 Outdated or not, it explains the core mechanics.